 - 21 working days in Wales

-The regulators may request more information if they need it to complete their assessment.
+They may still request more information if they need it to complete their assessment.

 After you get your permit

-Once the regulators have issued your permit they will add your details to:
+Once the regulators have issued your permit they will add your details to the:

 See guidance on how to comply with your permit and how you’ll be regulated.